 We may hope for Jesus’s remediation, but in the meantime, your spiritual and sexual health is our greatest concern.
 There is help available.
 As an absent lover and fugitive (somewhere in “heaven”), Jesus has no real power to harm you.
 You are free to leave at any time.
 It may take a while for your fears of being tortured with fire by Jesus for having sexual thoughts to go away, as this is severe psychological trauma.
 But you will heal with time.
 Other men might not be quite as divine as Jesus, but any lover who accepts you as you are without judging you is going to make you happier in the long run.
 Besides, there are millions of other gods out there for you to date.
 You can even read their dating profiles in their religious books before you decide to start seeing them.
 I think you’ll find many of them to be more humane and accepting of your sexual expression.

-I encourage you to speak up if you have experienced sexual abuse at the hands of Jesus.
+I encourage you to speak up if you have experienced sexual abuse at the hands of the abusive Jesus.
 He cannot go on abusing us and our loved ones.
 It’s time for us all to be free from ritual sexual abuse, so that humanity can reclaim its sexual dignity and morality.